LuxsAtHome/CISC-486---Group-20/README.md

 ## 🌊Finite State Machine Implementation
 The finite state machine for the standard fish enemy currently contains four states.
 Tese states are FishIdle, FishPatrol, FishAttack, and FishChase.

 - While in the FishIdle state, the enemy does not move in any way.
-This is largely a transitory state, as most enemies will quickly switch to FishPatrol and FishChase
+This is largely a transitory state, as the enemy will transition to FishPatrol almost immediately.

 - While in the FishPatrol state, the enemy will move on a set path until the player gets close enough to activate the FishChase state.

 - While in the FishChase state, the enemy will attempt to get as close as possible until the player is able to be damaged by its attack.
+Once it is in range, the enemy will enter the FishAttacks state.
+If the player is too far away from the enemy, it will enter the FishIdle state instead.

 - While in the FishAttacks state, the enemy stays in place and deals damage if the player is too close.
+If the player gets further away from the enemy, it will re-enter FishChase.

   An additional "FishDead" state will be implemented later on, which will prevent the enemy from moving or harming the player when it takes enough damage.
+As it currently is not implemented, there are no transitions that will let you enter this state.

 <p align="center">